ursatile/css4eng/304-using-css-grid.md

 First up, let's take a look at named lines.
 To create a named line, put the name in `[]` square brackets between two tracks in the row or column template property.

-* You aren't naming the tracks, you're **naming the lines between them**.
+* Remember, you aren't naming the tracks, you're **naming the lines between them**.

-* A single line can have more than one name - useful when the end of one area also marks the start of another area.
+* A single line can have more than one name - useful when the end of one area also marks the start of another area, like when the `nav-end`

 * A name can be applied to more than one line, and then used by qualifying it with a number - apparently useful if you put named lines into a `repeat()` statement.[^1]

 [^1]: Don't ask me why anybody would do this.
 I have no idea.

 {% example grid-named-columns.html elements="style" iframe %}

+Naming lines is just a prelude to the really good stuff: named grid areas.
+You can take whole chunks of the grid, give them names using a relatively simple format, and then link chunks of content to those areas.

+{% example grid-named-areas.html elements="style" iframe %}